Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 - An outside turn is a right, clockwise turn
 - Collecting your feet means placing them right next to each other, ankle-to-ankle.
+- A collect-tap-return step involves collecting the free foot, tapping with the free foot, and returning the free foot to its original position.
 - Replacing your foot means taking it off the ground and placing it back on the same spot.